个人信息

 [pdf]

 Human-in-the-loop reinforcement learning (HiL-RL) improves policy safety and learning efficiency by incorporating real-time human interventions and demonstration data.
 However, existing HiL-RL methods often suffer from inaccurate intervention timing and inefficient use of demonstration data.
-To address these issues, we propose a novel framework called HiRIL (Human-in-the-loop Risk-aware Imitation-enhanced Learning), which establishes a closed-loop learning mechanism that integrates risk-aware intervention triggering and imitation-based policy optimization under a unified risk metric.
+To address these issues, we propose a novel framework called HiRIL (Human-in-the-loop Risk-aware Imitation-enhanced Learning), which establishes a closed-loop learning mechanism that integrates risk-aware intervention triggering and imitation-based policy optimization under a dual-mode uncertainty metric.
 At the core of HiRIL is the Bayesian Implicit Quantile Network (BIQN), which captures both epistemic and aleatoric uncertainty through Bayesian weight sampling and quantile-based return modeling.
-These uncertainties are combined to generate risk scores for state–action pairs, guiding when to trigger human intervention.
-To better utilize demonstration data, HiRIL introduces a prioritized experience replay mechanism based on risk difference, which emphasizes human interventions that significantly reduce risk.
+These uncertainties are combined to generate risk scores for state-action pairs, guiding when to trigger human intervention.
+To better utilize intervention data, HiRIL introduces a prioritized experience replay mechanism based on risk difference, which emphasizes human interventions that significantly reduce risk.
 During policy optimization, a local imitation loss is applied to clone human actions at intervention points, enabling risk-guided joint optimization.
-We validate the effectiveness of HiRIL through extensive experiments on end-to-end autonomous driving tasks in the CARLA simulator.
-The results show that HiRIL achieves excellent performance in terms of training speed, task success rate, driving distance, and collision reduction, while maintaining strong robustness under control disturbances and non-expert interventions.
+We conduct extensive experiments on the CARLA end-to-end autonomous driving benchmark.
+Results show that HiRIL consistently outperforms baselines across multiple metrics and maintains strong robustness under perturbations and non-stationary human intervention.